 The Short Version (for those on the go)

-D E Foster ("D") is founder of the support site Easing Anxiety, host of The Benzo Free Podcast, and co-chair and founding member of the Benzodiazepine Action Work Group.
-He is a published author on multiple research papers and a global advocate for anxiety and benzodiazepine awareness, education, and support.
+D E Foster ("D") is founder of the support sites Easing Anxiety and uneven, host of the Benzo Free and uneven podcasts, and former co-chair and founding member of the Benzodiazepine Action Work Group.
+He is a published author on multiple research papers including the paper that introduced benzodiazepine-induced neurological dysfunction (BIND).
+Today, he spends his time as a global advocate for anxiety and benzodiazepine awareness, education, and support.

 D has struggled with anxiety most of his life.
 In 2002, he was prescribed clonazepam (Klonopin) by his primary care physician for gastric distress, and he took the medication for 12 years without warning.
 His withdrawal experience was extreme and became the foundation for his book, Benzo Free: The World of Anti-Anxiety Drugs and the Reality of Withdrawal.
-D is now nine-years benzo-free, still deals with the lingering effects of BIND (benzodiazepine-induced neurological dysfunction), and spends most of his time working in the anxiety and benzo communities.
+D has been benzo-free since 2014, but he still deals with the lingering effects of BIND to this day.

 RESEARCH TEAMS / PUBLICATIONS